4WD Trip To The Storm Jade Mine

 This trip has been a year in the making.
 Last fall my dad (Jim) and I tried to get to the Barry Storm Jade Mine twice, but the Black Eagle Road was washed out about 5 or 6 miles in and it had a drop off that we were not sure we could navigate past.
 Even if we got down the drop off how would we get up it?
 With only one vehicle we didn’t want to risk it.

 This year we planned a third attempt, but this time armed with two 4WD vehicles.
 One of our site contributors, Lara Hartley, joined us on this excursion.
-My boyfriend, Tony, also came along as he has been vying to find some lost treasure somewhere in the desert.
+A friend of ours joined us on the trip rounding out our group to a total of three.
+He has been vying to find some lost treasure somewhere in the desert.
 Maybe today would be his lucky day!

 Using a GPS device Jim tracked our progress and when the map indicated we were close we stopped at what looked like the old road that turns off to the right with a metal gate across part of it.
 It was not a maintained road, so we couldn’t drive in.
 We packed up our cameras, video equipment, some food and headed up the sandy wash on foot.
 About a mile in we realized that we were not in the correct valley.
 Even though the GPS said we were near the mine we couldn’t see any evidence of the mine nearby.
 After a brief break for lunch we headed back to the cars.